synw/django-instant/docs/src/install.rst

    INSTANT_PUBLIC_CHANNEL = "public" #default: SITE_SLUG+'_public'
    INSTANT_ENABLE_PUBLIC_CHANNEL = False # this one is to disable the default public channel

 By default the events are broadcasted using python.
-A go module is available to perform the broadcast operations in order to leave the main process alone as much as possible.
+A go module is available to perform the publish operations in order to leave the main process alone as much as possible.
 This might be usefull when lots of messages are sent simultaneously.
 This option is recommended for higher performance.